Types of Fraud

 The different types of fraud are defined in more depth below.

-Note: To block Neighbor Spoofing, please visit the Whitelist/Blacklist documentation.
-For carriers based in countries that participate in the North American Numbering Plan, Neighbor Spoofing is when a calling party modifies their asserted calling number to match the called party’s NPA-NXX number to seem like a neighbor.
+NOTE: To block Neighbor Spoofing, please visit the Whitelist/Blacklist documentation.
+For carriers based in countries that participate in the North American Numbering Plan, Neighbor Spoofing is when a calling party modifies their Asserted Calling Number to match the called party’s NPA-NXX number to seem like a neighbor.

 Fraud Trigger TypeDestinationTime PeriodFraud Score Unit